datacarpentry/stata-economics/_episodes/02-data-quality.md

 > ## Challenge
 > Compare the number of missing values in the tables above.
 Why are they different?
-What does the above regular expression do?
+What does the regular expression do?

 > > ## Solution
 > > The first method, `destring` forces all values with non-numerical entries to be missing.
 This includes entries like "2011.
 Population data compiled from administrative registers."
 The second method, converting the first four characters of the string to a number, can parse this entry as 2011 and these entries will not be missing.